josefzach/rpi-bluetooth-audio/README.md

 2. This instruction is based on a few instructions that I found on the net.
 It is a collection of the parts that best fit my needs.
 All instructions are listed as references below.

 # About
-This project is about using an old Raspberry 1B as a headless bluetooth receiver for streaming music to my car´s hi-fi.
+This project is about using an old Raspberry 1B as a headless bluetooth audio receiver for streaming music to my car´s hi-fi.
 The requirements were to

 # Prerequisits
 * Raspberry Pi 1(B)